GhostHeron/PhysicsNotes/notes.md

 2: A line joining the planet/comet and the sun sweeps out equal areas in equal intervals of time.
 Newton said the net force on a planet must vary inversely with the square of the distance between the planet and the sun.

-F=G(m*m(2))/r^2
+$$ F=G(m*m(2))/r^2 $$

 r=radius between objects

 G is the universal constant

 G=6.67259*10^-11

 Newtonian Physics/Classical Physics
--newtons physics described the world using forces acting on object -called classical mechanics or newtonian mechanics -runs into problems when describing
+- newtons physics described the world using forces acting on object
+- called classical mechanics or newtonian mechanics
+- runs into problems when describing
-	-very massive objects (Black holes, etc.)
+	- very massive objects (Black holes, etc.)
-	-very small distances (smaller than an atom-plank length) -very high speeds (approaching and at speed of light)
+	- very small distances (smaller than an atom-plank length)
+	- very high speeds (approaching and at speed of light)

-Forces are useful tools, but 'spooky' as a science -how does gravity pull something at a distance?
+Forces are useful tools, but 'spooky' as a science
+- how does gravity pull something at a distance?

 Modern Physics- Einstein

 His ideas=

 Special and General relativity

 Gravity as curved spacetime

-E=mc^2
+$$E=mc^2$$

 E=energy

 m=mass

 e=speed of light

 Relativity:
 whats the difference between floating and falling?
--depends on inertial frame of reference
+- depends on inertial frame of reference
--called intertial reference in relativity.
+- called intertial reference in relativity.

 physics appears the same only if you have the same frame of reference.

-mass curves spacetime, but anything moving follows curve including light, which does not have mass
+mass curves spacetime, but anything moving follows curve

+including light, which does not have mass

 Black holes
--very dense mass can create extremely deep gravity "well" -singularity
+- very dense mass can create extremely deep gravity "well"
+- singularity
--event horizon is what you see
+- event horizon is what you see

 Momentum and Impulse
-(apply what we know about forces to analyze new kids of problems)

 Rearrange Newton's 2nd Law

 Forces cause acceleration

 F(net)=ma

 Acceleration is change in velocity over time

 rewrite:
-F(net)*t=m*(change in)v
+$F(net)*t=m*Δv$

-Impulse: Force applied over a period of time J=F(net)*t
+Impulse: Force applied over a period of time
+$J=F(net)*t$

 Momentum: inertia in motion
-p=mv
+$p=mv$

 What is momentum:
--property of and object related to its mass and velocity -"mass in motion" or "inertia in motion"
+- property of and object related to its mass and velocity
+- "mass in motion" or "inertia in motion"

 Inertia: the ability of something to keep moving.